 Are you struggling with ideas about where to spend your summer vacation?
 Croatia is an ideal summer vacation spot.
 Located on the Adriatic Sea across from Italy, it is one of the most beautiful seaside escapes.
-A few days in Rome might make your trip a historical summer getaway as well.
+Add a weekend in Rome to enhance your trip with history and delicious food for a spectacular holiday.
 Rome for a 3 day weekend

-During the summer of 2014, I spent 2 weeks in a small coastal town called Brela and took some day trips to nearby towns.
-We stayed in an apartment which is a common way to vacation in Croatia.
-There are hotels and a hostel in Brela as well.
-Many people speak English, but we were often mistaken for Germans because not too many Americans have discovered this town.
+Brela is a small coastal town between Split and Dubrovnik.
+We stayed in a friend’s apartment which is a common way to vacation in Croatia.
+Brela has several hotels and a hostel as well.
+Many people speak English, but we were often mistaken for Germans because not too many Americans visit this beautiful gem of a town.
 Here are some of the my most fabulous things to do in Croatia.

 The water in the sea is crystal clear and seems more salty than any water I have ever been in which makes it perfect for spending hours simply floating or snorkeling.
-I brought goggles and loved swimming and looking through the water at the fish and even the ocean floor which was visible since the water was so clear.
+I brought goggles and loved swimming and watching fish swim 8 feet below me.
+The ocean floor was visible since the water was so clear.

 2. Rent a boat